mohitpai/journey-optimizer.en/help/using/in-app/get-started-in-app.md

 * Configure the In-app channel.
 [Learn more](inapp-configuration.md)

-* Make sure you have the correct permissions on Journey Optimizer campaigns before starting<!--, even if you plan to only use in-app messages in journeys.
-Campaign permissions are still required-->.
+* Make sure you have the correct permissions on Journey Optimizer campaigns before starting, even if you plan to only use in-app messages in journeys.
+Campaign permissions are still required.
 [Learn more](../campaigns/get-started-with-campaigns.md#campaign-prerequisites)

 Once done, you can create, configure and sent your first In-app message.
 Learn how to achieve this in [this section](create-in-app.md).